Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |5           |10   |61440 secs |4/1/2024|
 |6           |11   |61500 secs |4/1/2024|

 This data is aggregated by the number of scans by minute and is summed and bucketed.
 The distribution of scans can be seeing in figure \@ref(fig:chtenscansgraphicb).
+Can you think of other information that might be useful here?